section-engineering-education/engineering-education/articles/how-to-make-an-image-carousel-for-your-website/index.md

  ![demo](/engineering-education/articles/how-to-make-an-image-carousel-for-your-website/example.gif)

- The tutorial's code can also be found on my [Github](https://github.com/KanizoRGB/Imagecarousell-for-a-website/tree/main).
+Access the tutorial's code on [Github](https://github.com/KanizoRGB/Imagecarousell-for-a-website/tree/main).
 ### Conclusion
 In this article, we have learned how to implement an Image carousel on websites.
 An image Carousel can view various images or videos by scrolling left or right hence getting an overview of the website.
 Image carousels are essential in websites because they improve the user interface and experience of a website.
 Image carousels are a great way to show content cards.